 But when you adapt to a growth mindset, you start shaping your actions because you are burning with the desire to change – and you finally know how.

-You gain a healthy motivation to do something useful instead of wasting your time.
+You gain a strong motivation to do something useful instead of wasting your time.

 Here are a few examples:

-Instead of browsing social media you read great articles that give you value.
+Instead of browsing social media, you read great self-improvement blogs that give you value.

-Instead of buying a gazzilionth lipstick you don’t even need, you buy an online course and learn absolutely anything you want.
+Instead of buying a gazillionth lipstick, you don’t even need, you buy an online course and learn absolutely anything you want.

-Sometimes you encounter a day (or maybe a month) when you just don’t want tomorrow to come.
+Sometimes we encounter a day (or maybe a month) when you just don’t want tomorrow to come.